 Releasing music independently my work has been played on national radio and music videos have been broadcast on television and in gyms and universities across the country.
 I have collaborated with artists overseas in the US, Canada and Europe.

-I have access to my own studio facility with a varied selection of microphones, guitar pedals and outboard equipment for recording and editing.
+I have access to a number of studios across London as well as my own studio facility in Nottinghamshire equipped with a varied selection of microphones, guitar pedals and outboard equipment for recording and editing.

-Most recent works include Jamie Scott, previously of Kingsland Road and The X Factor, Virgin Radio Fresh Fest winners, Sheafs, and music library company, Hyphon Music Group.
+Most recent works include Koopa, the first unsigned band to chart in the UK Top 40, Jamie Scott, previously of Kingsland Road and The X Factor, Virgin Radio Fresh Fest winners, Sheafs, and music library company, Hyphon Music Group.

 ReviewsEndorse Kurt Martinez